 The Bottom Line

-From our duties and taxes calculator to shipping rates calculator, Easyship provide you with all the tools you need to get up to 70% discounted shipping rates from a network of over 250 couriers to reduce your landed costs.
+From our duties and taxes calculator to our shipping rates calculator, Easyship provides you with all the tools you need to get up to 89% discounted shipping rates from a network of over 250+ couriers to reduce your landed costs.

 Sign up for a free Easyship account today to get started!